-- 14. the Chairperson of the River to Sea TPO (or their designee) is hereby authorized and directed to submit this resolution to the: - a.
+- 14. the Chairperson of the Volusia-Flagler TPO (or their designee) is hereby authorized and directed to submit this resolution to the: - a.
 Florida Department of Transportation; - b.
-Federal Transit Administration (through the Florida Department of Transportation); - Federal Highway Administration (through the Florida Department of Transportation); and - d.
+Federal Transit Administration (through the Florida Department of Transportation); - c.
+Federal Highway Administration {through the Florida Department of Transportation); and - d.
 Councils, Commissions, and Managers of the TPO Member Local Governments.

-DONE AND RESOLVED at the regularly convened meeting of the River to Sea TPO held on the 6th day of December 2023.
+DONE AND RESOLVED at the regularly convened meeting of the Volusia-Flagler TPO held on the 20th day of November 2024.